pauloevpr/layer2-interview-dotnet-challenge/README.md

 This repository is part of Layer2's hiring process and it was designed to asses a candidate's abilities to implement Domain-Driven Design techniques using .NET Core technologies.

-This depository provides a sample .NET solution with a few empty projects where candidates will be adding their implementation following the instructions coming next.
+This repository provides a sample .NET solution with a few empty projects where candidates will be adding their implementation following the instructions coming next.
 As a candidate, please clone this repository and use it as a starting point for your implementation.

 ## Overview